 The first two problems (called Practice Problem 1 and Practice Problem 2) give teams an opportunity to informally compete with other teams throughout Virginia.
 Each booklet is scored and ranked by an official state evaluator.
 Coaches are encouraged to follow qualifying problem conditions but may suspend rules at their own discretion.
-Results of the practice problems are returned to students and published.
+Results of the practice problems are returned to students and published on the Future Problem Solving Program of Virginia website (www.vafps.org).
 Although they play no part in selecting teams for participation in the state bowl, they provide valuable feedback.
 Only booklets of registered teams and individuals will be scored.